gumyr/build123d/docs/examples_1.rst

     :align: center

-The Benchy examples shows hot to import a STL model as a `Solid` object with the class `Mesher` and change it to low poly.
+The Benchy examples shows how to import a STL model as a `Solid` object with the class `Mesher` and modify it by replacing chimney with a BREP version.

 .. note